Tokap/finance-middle-child/README.md

 ## Tests:

 This application includes thorough testing of API interaction and data manipulation functions.
-All tests should be run using:
+All tests should be run using:\n
 `make test-all`

-Alternatively, single test files may be run with:
+Alternatively, single test files may be run with:\n `make test-one test=desired_test_filename`\n
-`make test-one test=desired_test_filename`
 Ex: `make test-one test=twitter`

-Lastly, Database functions can be tested by themselves using:
+Lastly, Database functions can be tested by themselves using:\n `make test-db`
-`make test-db`

 ## Additional Configuration: